rdmorrison/Meatloaf-Device-Loader-od-Directory/README.md

+# Props - This is "my" server sotfware as I tinker withe the MEatloaf by https://github.com/idolpx  https://github.com/idolpx/meatloaf I am just writiting add on software for me..

 # Meatloaf-Device-Loader-od-Directory
 This repository powers the Meatloaf device—a multi-device emulator for the Commodore 64/128—by serving dynamically generated .prg files over HTTP.
 It uses PHP to construct tokenized BASIC programs compatible with C64 memory layout and Meatloaf's loading conventions.